university-bootcamp/coding-environment/account-setup.md

 git config --global user.email "you@example.com"
 ```

-**Enter the following command in your web development environment**, and also be sure to adjust the email address in the command you execute to be your name instead of the `Your Name` value.
+**Enter the following command in your web development environment**, and also be sure to adjust the text in the command you execute to be your name instead of the `Your Name` value.

 ```
 git config --global user.name "Your Name"